Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/Simple/README.md

 Running with Docker-Compose
 ==============

-Get the Apama Correlator container [here](https://hub.docker.com/_/apama-correlator)
+Get the Apama Correlator container [here](https://hub.docker.com/_/apama-correlator).
+More information about building your own image can be found in the parent directory.

 To run with Docker Compose, execute docker-compose from this directory